ProfessionalWiki/chameleon/docs/contribute.md

 MediaWiki has some more advice on [how to report a bug][how to report a bug].

-### Improve documentation
+### Improve the documentation

-* You would really help by creating, updating or amending the documentation of the skin on [MediaWiki.org][chameleon].
-Although the homepage and documentation is the main source of information for anybody who would want to use the skin it never gets the attention it deserves.
+* You would really help by creating, updating or amending the documentation of the skin in the `/docs` folder.
+Although the documentation is the main source of information for anybody who would want to use the skin it never gets the attention it deserves.
 * You may provide a [screenshot][screenshots] of the Chameleon skin used on your wiki.
 If you customized the skin, add some descriptions what you did.
 And if you want, link back to your wiki.
 * Finally, you may help by providing translations via [translatewiki.net][twn].
-See their [progress-statistics][twn-stats] to find out if there is still work to do for your language.
+  See their [progress statistics][twn-stats] to find out if there is still work to do for your language.

 ### Provide patches

-The Chameleon skin is hosted on the Wikimedia Git server.
-To provide patches you need to get a developer account.
-MediaWiki has a [tutorial][gerrit-tutorial] to get you started.
-Alternatively you may use the
+The Chameleon skin is hosted on GitHub.
+To provide patches you need to get an account.
-[Gerrit Patch Uploader][patch uploader].

-A few points to ease the process
+A few points to ease the process:
 * Please ensure that patches are based on the current master.
-If in doubt, just upload your patch and if necessary push the "Rebase Change" button on Gerrit.
 * Code should be easily readable and if necessary be put into separate components (or classes).
 Also, please follow the [MediaWiki coding conventions][coding].